wodowiesel/SDRFunk/README.md

 `git clone https://github.com/silicator/SDRFunk`

-or download the ZIP-File from the Release-Site
+or download the ZIP-File from the Release-Site (all included)

 ___